-If you would like to download only a section of the report, instead of full document at the top of the page, please click on one of the following links.
+To download only a section of the report instead of the full document the top of the page, please click on one of the links below.

 Part I: Executive Summary and Rankings